webgme/webgme/docs/meta_modeling/meta_modeling_concepts.rst

 * Defines filtered views of your composition/containment (by selecting a set of valid children types)
 * Defined aspects show up as tabs in the Composition view

+`Click here to open the video in a browser. <https://www.youtube.com/embed/JQXFCUnlwyI>`_.

 .. raw:: html